UX and UI for custom campaign site builder.

 Content block variations

-I established that every piece of the site could be broken into a component which would allow for a limited amount of customization.
+I established that every piece of the site was a component which would allow for a limited amount of customization.
 This greatly helped keep our development scope in-check and allowed me to be creative within the constraints.

 Custom site delight

-I then moved on to what a custom site would look like exploring several options for displaying content based on the component rules I had established.
+I then mocked up a few sites for desktop, tablet, and mobile based on the component rules I had established.

 As time allowed, I prototyped some interaction patterns via Sketch and Invision helping to make the experience feel complete.